Moving Averages Podcast with Nick Radge

 Martin: That’s interesting you say that because you know, in my previous life when I worked on a prop desk, I mean we were sort of 70 percent long, 30 percent short and that was part of our hedging.
 Our risk management profile was to keep us short.
 Why did you decide not to have shorts?
 Especially with charting, I mean most or 99 percent the shorts we used to take on the desk were straight through technicals.

 Nick: Right, yeah.
 Well there’s a couple of reasons.
-The main reason is personally, I've never found – the way I would look at a mountain is I would need to see the short side trades stand on their own two feet, if you like.
-Okay so I wouldn't put a short trade on just for a hedge purpose, if you like.
+The main reason is personally, I’ve never found – the way I would look at a mountain is I would need to see the short side trades stand on their own two feet, if you like.
+Okay so I wouldn’t put a short trade on just for a hedge purpose, if you like.
 I would put a short trade on if I knew I had some kind of a decent edge over the longer term and yes, that would make complete sense.
 However, personally I have been unable to come up with anything that I’d really be comfortable with trading, you know.
 Equity markets on the downside are very, very different to equity markets on the upside.
 You tend to get very swift downward moves.
 You know, just like we saw in February, very, very quick and also quite a very, very quick recovery.
-So, if we were to remove the sustained bear market of say, you know the 2008 financial crisis, then, you know stock prices act very, very differently than that most of the time.
-So, I’ve never really been comfortable with any metrics that I’ve been able to produce on the short side.
-So it's just easy to go to cash.
+If we were to remove the sustained bear market of say, you know the 2008 financial crisis, then, you know stock prices act very, very differently than that most of the time.
+I’ve never really been comfortable with any metrics that I’ve been able to produce on the short side.
+So it’s just easy to go to cash.
 If I want to put a hedge on, I would do any in the money collar or a break-even Kotler or something like that.
 And that would kind of hedge me but my systems are reasonably dynamic, especially my Australian system, you know.
 At the moment, for example where 50 percent in cash and in the U.S, we’re still 100 percent invested over there.
 But you know if need be, we’ll be out pretty quick smart and that allows us to avoid those situations, you know such as the 2008 financial crisis.
 We were 100 percent cash by that in June 2008 and we actually sat that way through ‘til February/March 2009, so we missed a significant amount of that downside.
-And it's just a comfortable thing to do.
-You know, trading on the short side, when all that volatility is there, it's quite stressful.
-And I also take the opinion that, look you don't have to be involved all the time you know.
+And it’s just a comfortable thing to do.
+You know, trading on the short side, when all that volatility is there, it’s quite stressful.
+And I also take the opinion that, look you don’t have to be involved all the time you know.
 I understand the want that people do want to be involved all the time.
-But at the end of the day when it's absolutely hitting the fan like it was back then, feeding them fire line in cash is actually a pretty comfortable thing to be doing.
+But at the end of the day when it’s absolutely hitting the fan like it was back then, feeding them fire line in cash is actually a pretty comfortable thing to be doing.